 This was the difference between Duffy Daugherty’s 1960s teams that led college football integration.
 He didn’t wait for the right time to recruit college football’s first fully integrated rosters.
-This was unlike other coaches, most notably Alabama’s Bear Bryant, who coached segregated teams until 1971, and USC’s John McKay, who followed unwritten quotas of a half-dozen or so Black athletes until the 1970s.
+This was unlike other coaches, most notably Alabama’s Bear Bryant, who coached segregated teams until 1971, and USC’s John McKay, who followed unwritten quotas of a half-dozen or so Black athletes until the late 1960s and 1970s.

 USC and other schools began duplicating Daugherty’s example following the Spartans’ back-to-back national championships in 1965 and 1966.

 MICHIGAN STATE COLLEGE FOOTBALL HALL OF FAMER GENE WASHINGTON ON HEARING MLK SPEAK